Leila Taleb

 German (Basic)

-Before practising at the Bar, Leila worked within the international development and humanitarian sector in Iraq, Turkey and Syria working for United Nations Development Programme (UNDP) and Non-Governmental Organisations (NGOs).
-Her understanding of cultural sensitives is aided by her experience of working within diverse teams and her dual heritage background.
+Before practising at the Bar, Leila worked within the international development sector in Iraq, Turkey and Syria working for United Nations Development Programme (UNDP) and other Non-Governmental Organisations.
+Her understanding of cultural sensitivities is aided by her experience of working within diverse communities and within multinational contexts.

 Leila’s background of campaigning on issues of social justice is what informed her career path.
-She continues to try to make a difference in her community by acting as trustee on different boards and volunteering in her community.
+She continues to try to make a difference in her community by volunteering.
 She, therefore, takes pride in representing vulnerable individuals and leaving no stone unturned.